alimonapour/xite-task/README.md

-# The XITE task is an assignment for candidate front-end developers at the XITE company.
+# The XITE

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The XITE task is an assignment for candidate front-end developers at the XITE company.

 The app was developed with React library and used tailwindcss for responsive and design .